-(1) No employer shall discriminate against any employee or prospective employee on grounds of race, tribe, place of origin, political opinion, colour, creed, gender, pregnancy, HIV/AIDS status or, subject to the Disabled Persons Act [Chapter 17:01], any disability referred to in the definition of "disabled person" in that Act, in relation to-
+(1) No employer shall discriminate against any employee or prospective employee on grounds of race, tribe, place of origin, political opinion, colour, creed, sex and gender, pregnancy, HIV/AIDS status or, subject to the Disabled Persons Act [Chapter 17:01], any disability referred to in the definition of "disabled person" in that Act, in relation to-

-- (a) the advertisement of employment; or - (b) the recruitment for employment; or - (c) the creation, classification or abolition of jobs or posts; or - (d) the determination or allocation of wages, salaries, pensions, accommodation, leave or other such benefits; or - (e) the choice of persons for jobs or posts, training, advancement, apprenticeships, transfer, promotion or retrenchment; or - (f) the provision of facilities related to or connected with employment; or - (g) any other matter related to employment. - [Subsection amended by section 7 of Act 17 of 2002]
+- (a) the advertisement of employment; or - (b) the recruitment for employment; or - (c) the creation, classification or abolition of jobs or posts; or - (d) the determination or allocation of wages, salaries, pensions, accommodation, leave or other such benefits; or - (e) the choice of persons for jobs or posts, training, advancement, apprenticeships, transfer, promotion or retrenchment; or - (f) the provision of facilities related to or connected with employment; or - (g) any other matter related to employment.

-(2) No person shall discriminate against any employee or prospective employee on the grounds of race, tribe, place of origin, political opinion, colour, creed, gender, pregnancy, HIV/AIDS status or, subject to the Disabled Persons Act [Chapter 17:01], any disability referred to in the definition of "disabled person" in that Act, in relation to-
+(2) No person shall discriminate against any employee or prospective employee on the grounds of race, tribe, place of origin, political opinion, colour, creed, sex and gender, pregnancy, HIV/AIDS status or, subject to the Disabled Persons Act [Chapter 17:01], any disability referred to in the definition of "disabled person" in that Act, in relation to-

-- (a) the advertisement of employment; or - (b) the recruitment of persons; or - (c) the introduction of prospective employees for jobs or posts; or - (d) any other matter related to employment. - [Subsection amended by section 7 of Act 17 of 2002]
+- (a) the advertisement of employment; or - (b) the recruitment of persons; or - (c) the introduction of prospective employees for jobs or posts; or - (d) any other matter related to employment.

+[Subsection amended by section 7 of Act 17 of 2002 and section 37 of Act 11 of 2023]

-(2a) No employer shall fail to pay equal remuneration to male and female employees for work of equal value.
+(2a) Every employer shall pay equal remuneration to male and female employees for work to which equal value is attributed without discrimination on the grounds of sex or gender.